-This past weekend I seem to have catapulted myself from a morass of color indecision into a color decision machine.
+This past weekend I seem to have catapulted myself from a morass of color indecision into a color decision machine, and I found myself unable to resist the siren call of an irrepressible pink.

 After the time spent agonizing over the color for the eleventh round (seen here worked in Red Heart Super Saver jade):